OWASP/www-project-developer-guide/draft/10-culture-process/05-mas.md

 ### 8.5 Mobile Application Security

-The OWASP [Mobile Application Security][masproject] (MAS) flagship project has the mission statement:
-"Define the industry standard for mobile application security".

-The MAS project covers the processes, techniques, and tools used for security testing a mobile application, as well as an exhaustive set of test cases that enables testers to deliver consistent and complete results.
+The [MAS Verification Standard][masvs] (MASVS) explains the processes, techniques and tools used for security testing a mobile application.
-The OWASP MAS project provides the [Mobile Application Security Verification Standard][masvs] (MASVS) for mobile applications and a comprehensive [Mobile Application Security Testing Guide][mastg] (MASTG).

-OWASP [MAS Crackmes][mascrack], also known as UnCrackable Apps, is a collection of reverse engineering challenges for the MAS project.
+The OWASP [MAS Crackmes][mascrack], also known as UnCrackable Apps, is a collection of reverse engineering challenges for the OWASP [Mobile Application Security][masproject] (MAS).

 #### What is MAS Crackmes?